DynAPI/DynAPI.github.io/src/webpage/en/guide/what-is-dynapi/index.md

 ## Use Cases

+- **Temporary Backend**

+   DynAPI's easy-to-setup system can be used perfectly to get a backend for smaller or short-living projects.

 - **Development**

     DynAPI can be used to provide a fully documented Rest-API for your Database.
-    This way your frontend can start working while the backend is still under (early) development.
+    This way your frontend-devs can start working while the actual backend is still in the planning or (early) development stage.

 - **Production**

-    While DynAPI can be used as a development backend.
-It is fully capable to run in production and handle thousands of requests simultaneously.
+    While DynAPI can be used as a temporary- or development- backend.
+It is fully capable to run in production and handle hundreds (if not thousands) of requests simultaneously.

 - **Export Tool**

     DynAPI can also be used for scripts or other automated services to get (read-)access to the saved data.
+    For such a job it would be too much work to create your own customized backend.

+This erases your work of selecting a programming-language and libraries, writing and adjusting Endpoints, and creating a deployment process.
+Additionally, it's likely that your backend wouldn't be fully documented or has a secure authentication system.

+In case you need some special (customized) Endpoints you can create a simple plugin that extends the DynAPI Server.

+Planned for a later stage is also the support for GraphQL.

 ## What About DynAPI?